PCP Car Finance Vs HP Car Finance

 How does it work?

-Hugely popular with car buyers in recent years, this is a form of Hire Purchase (see below) that runs over a variable contract period, but the most common one is three years.
+Hugely popular with car buyers in recent years, this is a form of Hire Purchase (see below) that runs over a fixed contract period, the most common being three years.
 With PCP, you pay a deposit of your choice, which can be anything between nothing and up to (typically) 35 per cent of the value of the vehicle’s list price plus any optional extras chosen.
-You then choose the length of time you wish to keep the car, plus how many kilometres per annum you’re going to cover and, from this the car company’s financial department works out what the vehicle will be worth at the end of the agreement; this is called the Guaranteed Minimum Future Value (GMFV) and it’s an important figure – so, for example, if you say you want a car over three years and you’ll do 10,000km per year, the GMFV will be pegged at what financial experts predict that particular model will be worth when it’s three years old with 30,000km on the clock.
+You then choose the length of time you wish to keep the car, plus how many kilometres per annum you’re going to cover and, from this the car company’s financial department works out what the vehicle will be worth as a minimum at the end of the agreement; this is called the Guaranteed Minimum Future Value (GMFV) and it’s an important figure – so, for example, if you say you want a car over three years and you’ll do 10,000km per year, the GMFV will be pegged at what financial experts predict that particular model will be worth when it’s three years old with 30,000km on the clock.
 Optional extras fitted can positively affect the GMFV, hence why they’re taken into account when calculating the PCP.
+Please note that your vehicle will be valued by the salesperson at that time as normal.
+If there is a settlement or GMFV owing on this car it will be deducted from to trade-in evaluation and any equity will be carried over into your next deal.

 There are strict limits on the annual mileage and if you exceed it during the agreement, then you may pay a penalty fee that is based on a cents-per-kilometre basis.
-The car also needs to be in tip-top condition when you hand it back, with no kerbing to the alloys, scratches to the bodywork or excessive wear and tear or staining to the interior, otherwise you face further costs.
-And, unless you decide to make the sizeable Optional Final Payment, then despite the large amount of money you outlay in deposit and PCM payments, you’ll never actually officially own the car in question.
+The car also needs to be in reasonable condition when you hand it back, with no kerbing to the alloys, scratches to the bodywork or excessive wear and tear or staining to the interior, otherwise you face further costs.
+And, unless you decide to make the sizeable Optional Final Payment, then despite the large amount of money you outlay in deposit and PCM payments, you’ll never actually officially own the car as the contract price has not been repaid (The full price of the vehicle when you bought it).
 Additionally, if you only get the GMFV for the car at the end of the agreement and you want to go on to do another PCP on a new car, you will have nothing of monetary value from the first deal to place down on the second PCP as a deposit.

 What is it?